Anreol/TurboEdition/Builds/Package/README.md

 - Special thanks to Gnome, for introducing me to modding.
 - Special thanks to JoeyAsagiri for making me want to make a mod myself.
 And by making the original mod!

+### Contact
 I'm open to contributions, specifically models, as they take me more time than what I wished.
-You can contact me on your platform of choice, but if you choose Steam, and you have a suspicious profile, I'll probably reject you.
+You can contact me by messaging to Anreol#8231 or @anreol:poa.st

 ## Changelog
 `0.0.6`

 Update for Survivors of the Void
 - Now with sounds!
+- Tweaked pickup models of items that do have them.
 - Artifacts
 	- Artifact of Pain
 		- Now implemented!
 		- All players share the same health bar -> all players share the pain.

 * Reevaluating the code, making all characters share the same health bar was a bit of an stupid idea, while possible, I'd rather not deal with that bag of worms*

+- Equipment
+	- Implemented Big Scythe

 ### Balance Changes
 - Red Tape Roll